992939/CelScore/Pods/SMSegmentView/README.md

 - Support vertically organise segments
 - More customisible than UISegmentedControl and easier to expand with new style.

-#### For CocoaPods User
-Add `pod 'SMSegmentView', '~> 1.1'` to Podfile.

-<b>Notice:</b> It seems when using Swift, CocoaPods won't accept frameworks target below iOS 8.
-So if you would like to support iOS 7, you might have to add this framework manually.

 # How To Use
 #### Step 1